lkwilson/terraria-server/README.md

 # Security

-If you put this on the internet, I recommend using tshock instead.
+If you put this on the internet, I recommend using tshock instead, and don't provide access to the unsecured ttyd port.